The African Violet – A Teaching Tale About Milton H. Erickson

 20 years later, Erickson told this teaching tale to a group of his students; he pulled out an old yellow Milwaukee newspaper article with the headline:

 “African Violet Queen of Milwaukee Dies… Mourned by Thousands”.

 The formerly depressed and suicidal woman died fulfilled with countless friends of all ages mourning the passing of their special friend.

 One of his students raised his hand and asked Erickson, “Why did you have her give out plants instead of treating her depression?”

-After pausing for what felt like an eternity for Erickson’s curios students he finally replied, “I looked around her house and the only sign of life I saw were those African violets.
-I thought it would be easier to grow the African violets part of her life than to weed out the depression“
+After pausing for what felt like an eternity for Erickson’s curious students, he finally replied, “I looked around her house, and the only sign of life I saw were those African violets.
+I thought it would be easier to grow the African violets part of her life than to weed out the depression“.

-Erickson’s ability to analyze people and invent instant intuitive interventions earned him the reputation of being a true master of his craft.
+Erickson’s ability to analyse people and invent instant, intuitive interventions earned him the reputation of being a true master of his craft.